London Grammar: 2017–2019: Truth Is a Beautiful Thing

 On 1 January 2017, London Grammar shared the single "Rooting for You", marking the group's first new music since their debut album in 2013.
 A month later, on 1 February, they shared the second single, "Big Picture", via their Facebook page, which they also performed on Later with Jools Holland.

 Truth Is a Beautiful Thing was released on 9 June 2017.
 The album was largely recorded with producers Paul Epworth and Greg Kurstin.
 It charted at No. 1 in the UK.

 During the autumn of 2017, the band's cover version of the Chris Isaak song "Wicked Game" was used in the trailer for the BBC series Peaky Blinders.

-In March 2018, the band's song “Hell to the Liars” from album Truth Is a Beautiful Thing was featured on Season 4 of the E! show The Royals in the second episode, “Confess Yourself to Heaven”.
+In March 2018, the band's song "Hell to the Liars" from Truth Is a Beautiful Thing was featured on Season 4 of the E! show The Royals in the second episode, "Confess Yourself to Heaven".

 In June 2019, London Grammar was featured on "Let You Know", a song by Australian musician Flume.

-2020–present: Californian Soil
+2020–2023: Californian Soil

 On 19 August 2020, London Grammar released "Baby It's You", their first single since 2017.
 This was followed by the premiere of "Californian Soil" on 1 October before the launch of their third album, also titled Californian Soil, which was released on 16 April 2021.
 "America" was one of the first songs written for the album, and was written about letting go of the past.
 The launch of "Californian Soil" was accompanied by a full live performance on YouTube.
 London Grammar were nominated for the "Best Group" at the Brit Awards 2022.

+2024–present: The Greatest Love

+On 19 March 2024, London Grammar teased the release of their fourth album on their Instagram page, showing a white background with a blurred image of a bee.
+This was confirmed as an album tease by Reid on her personal Instagram (@hannahmayreid) on 20 March 2024, when she posted a photo of her new haircut and baby with the comment "Entering my mum era with bangs and brown hair.
+Oh and album 4 era".

+On 5 April, the first track "House" was released, with the news that their fourth album The Greatest Love would follow later in 2024.
+A second track from the album called "Kind of Man" was released on 17 May.
+A third track from the album called "Into Gold" was released on 21 June.